Melmaruvathur Arpudhangal: Soundtrack

 This film was dubbed into Telugu as Aadhi Sakthi Mahimalu.
 Lyrics were written by Rajasri.

 Reception

 The Indian Express wrote, "Jagadeesan works at his subject at an unhurried pace coolly, but not casually or perfunctorily".
 Jayamanmadhan of Kalki called the film's screenplay and Mahadevan's music as plus points.
+Balumani of Anna praised acting, lyrics, music, cinematography, stunts and direction.